boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 object or string may need to be cloned.
 Furthermore, it's just not great for an API in a typed language like Rust.

-To work around this, we use liberally `FromStr` and a `FiniteF64` custom primitive to handle casting and constraining, respectively, to adapt values for use with a typed API.
+To work around this, we routinely use `FromStr` and a `FiniteF64` custom primitive to handle casting and constraining, respectively, to adapt values for use with a typed API.